jonathan-annett/timer/README.md

 Dual Monitor Mode
 ---

-option 1 - view [online version](https://jonathan-annett.github.io/timer/timer.html) - runs in browser
+option 1 - open [online version](https://timer.1mb.site) - in browser (stable, recent version)

+option 2 - open [development preview version](https://jonathan-annett.github.io/timer/timer.html) - in browser (bleeding edge, development testing version)

    * drag browser window to appropriate monitor
    * open the remote display window by clicking the link in the lower left hand corner
    * drag the remote window to the approprate monitor, and resize as needed  (or just press F to make it full screen )
    * click on the original browser window, and press F to make that fullscreen (if needed)

-option 2 - run the windows app (see above)

-   * starts full screen on your default montitor
-   * open the remote display window by clicking the link in the lower left hand corner
-   * drag the remote window to the approprate monitor, and resize as needed  (or just press F to make it full screen )
-   * click back on the fullscreen app, as it needs to have focus in order to control the timer.
+Versions
+---

+The online version (see above) is basically a copy of this repository on a static site.

+The development preview version has pending features being developed, prior to them being pushed to the stable version.
+Whilst you are welcome to play around with it, it's not intended to be used in any situation where you need to work reliably.

 Keyboard operation
 ---